MINZHIJI/Verilog-Byte-Analyzer/Readme.md

 python analyzer.py
 ```

+⚠️ GUI mode requires Python's `tkinter` module.
+If not installed, the program will fall back to CLI mode with a warning.

 - Use input field to enter Verilog-style values
 - Dropdowns for input mode, output format, and alignment